KVonGit/lurkinghorror/v3-sound-testing/README.md

 The only way to have our own looping sounds in our own v3 games would be to use the same release and serial numbers as *The Lurking Horror*, and choose our sound IDs accordingly.

 > [!NOTE]
-> We *could* modify Ozmoo to set the repeats however we like.
+> Alternatively, we could modify Ozmoo (by changing the repeats table in **sound.asm**) before building the game to set the repeats however we like.
+(Thanks to fredrikr for this tip!)

 ---
 ### Filfre 1.1.1